Astros vs. Yankees Player Props Betting Odds

 Tucker Stats

-- Tucker hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .238 with two doubles and five RBI.
+- Tucker hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .316 with two doubles, a home run and six RBI.

 Tucker Recent Games